 Hobbs State Park Mountain Bike Trails (Don’t Miss the Karst Loop!)

-Alright mountain bikers, listen up!
-Even if you’re not usually into cross-country trails, the Hobbs State Park mountain bike system deserves a spot on your must-ride list.
-I don’t think of myself as an XC rider either, but I love it here.
+Okay, mountain bikers, listen up!
+Even if you’re not usually into cross-country trails (like me), Hobbs State Park still deserves a spot on your must-ride list.
+I don’t consider myself an XC rider either, but I love riding here.
 In fact, these are some of my favorite trails in Northwest Arkansas.

 Quick Tips